David-Motari/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 More Singly Linked Lists
 File 0 prints all elements in a linked list
-File 1 prints number of elements in linked list
+File 1 prints number of elements in linked list file 2 adds node at the beginning of the list